Sensitivity Analysis in Unconditional Quantile Effects: Empirical application: What do unions do?

 The relevant unobserved distribution is then $F_{Y(1)|D=0, D_\delta=1}$: the union wages of the newly unionized workers.
 Following \eqref{eq:ks_distance}, we look at departures of $F_{Y(1)|D=0, D_\delta=1}$ from

 which is observed.
 This difference is what we refer to as the policy selection bias.

 Using the data in \cite{Firpo2009} we estimate the quantile breakdown frontier for marginal and global effects of different type of policies on the distribution of real log hourly wages.
 We use the 1983-1985 Outgoing Rotation Group (ORG) Supplement of the Current Population Survey.
-Our sample consists of 266,956 observations on U.S. males.
+Our sample consists of 266,956 observations on U.S. males, of which $73.8\%$ are non-unionized, and $26.2\%$ are unionized.
 See \cite{Lemieux2006} for more details about the data.
 The covariates are: years of education, age, marital status, dummy for race (nonwhite), years of experience, and union status indicator.
+Table \ref{tab:wage_cov_diffs} contains sample means by union status, and the difference.
+All of the differences are significantly different from $0$ at the $5\%$ level, possibly reflecting selection into unions.

 The unionization rate in the dataset is $0.26$.
 Figure \ref{hump_union_rates} shows the typical hump-shaped pattern of the unionization rates by quantiles of the distribution of wages.
 For lower quantiles, unionization rates are quite low.
 They peak in the past the middle of the distribution and then drop at the higher quantiles.